gpihan/EoS-TrENsMUTher/README.md

-# EoS-TrENsMUTher
 ![Alt text](/image/Cover.png?raw=true "Optional Title")

+# Description
-Equation of State TrENslator for MUltivariable Thermodynamics in High Energy Reactions This code translate an Equation of State expressed in terms of thermodynamic variables into tables express in terms of dynamic variables.
+Equation of State TrENslator for MUltivariable Thermodynamics in High Energy Reactions

+This code translate an Equation of State expressed in terms of thermodynamic variables into tables express in terms of dynamic variables.